Is & # 39; The Last Dance & # 39; on Netflix or ESPN Plus? How to stream the Michael Jordan documentary

 The ESPN documentary "The Last Dance,quot; focuses on Michael Jordan's last season in Chicago, the Chicago Bulls from 1997–98.

 While ESPN gets most of the credit for putting together this 10-part documentary series, it's actually a joint production with Netflix.
-But American customers may wonder why the series doesn't appear when they're searching the Netflix library.
+But US clients.
+USA They may wonder why the series doesn't appear when they search the Netflix library.

 Also, since ESPN gets production credit, you probably think the company would put it on its own streaming platform, ESPN Plus.
 Once again, however, ESPN Plus customers won't find "The Last Dance,quot; either.
 So what does it matter?
 We will explain all that below.